Thursday, June 11, 2009

 Run DMC : Peter Piper (Profile, 1986) (DivShare)

 Contrary to what Glen E. Friedman once said, Walk This Way was not the first Profile 12" with a picture sleeve.
 Before releasing the lead single off Raising Hell they first came out with this "street single", as we call them now.
-It's also the very first record which bear their famous logo, very basic design and color scheme put together by Haze.
+It's also the very first record which bear their famous logo, very basic design and color scheme put together by Stephanie Nash from London Records' art department Haze.
 He later used the same idea of stripes and letters for EPMD and then for OBR records' logo.

 While My Adidas is a great track, it was immediately overshadowed by the opening track of Raising Hell, the nursery rhyme inspired ode to Jam Master Jay.
 With so many lines bigging up the DJ, said with the natural authority of Run and DMC, it didn't take long for this one to become a classic, a DJ competition staple.
 I couldn't name one DJ who didn't used Peter Piper in one of his routines.